typst-community/rowmantic/docs/rowmantic-manual.typ

 }

 For improved table ergonomics, the longest row determines the number of columns, and all rows are effectively completed so that they are of full length.
 This creates a better editing experience, as rows and columns can be filled out gradually.

+There is a corresponding `rowgrid` function with identical interface, but for the usual `grid`.

 #context {
   outline(depth: 2, target: selector(heading).after(here()))